 4. Select it and click on Connect.

 5. Choose a name for this connection, and click OK.
-Using an easy-to-remember name (e.g., your company's name in Precoro) is better.
+It is better to use an easy-to-remember name (e.g., your company’s name in Precoro).

-What is the purpose of this step: Power BI will store your credentials under this name, so you won't need to provide them every time while connecting to Precoro.
-Also, if you are a multi-companies or multi-accounts user in Precoro, you can store credentials for each company under different connection names and, each time, easily retrieve data from the needed company/account.
-Refer to the article Specifics of Using Precoro PowerBI Connector for Multi-companies to find out more.
+The purpose of this step: Power BI will store your credentials under this name, so you will not need to provide them every time when connecting to Precoro.
+Also, if you are a multi-companies or multi-accounts user in Precoro, you can store credentials for each company under different connection names and each time easily retrieve data from the needed company/account.
+Refer to the article Specifics of Using Precoro PowerBI Connector for Multi-Companies to find out more.

-- and X-AUTH-TOKEN (API Token, which you have previously created and copied in Step 3).
+- X-AUTH-TOKEN (API Token, which you have previously created and copied in Step 3).

-Next time you'd like to connect to the database, use Recent Sources, and select the needed Connection's name from the drop-down:
+Next time you wish to connect to the database, use Recent Sources and select the needed Connection name from the drop-down:

-That's it!
-Now can retrieve your company's data to build special reports and dashboards.
+That is it!
+Now, you can retrieve your company’s data to build special reports and dashboards.

 Read this article to follow the next steps in Power BI installation: How to Load and Transform Data Tables via the Power BI Custom Connector.